-In 2013‑14, Australia provided over $31 million in critical humanitarian assistance to emerging and protracted humanitarian crises in sub-Saharan Africa.
+In 2015-16, Australia provided $65 million in humanitarian funding to crises in Africa.
 These crises are multi-faceted, often involving food insecurity, political instability, armed conflict and displacement.
 Where possible, DFAT links our life-saving assistance to longer-term efforts to build resilience in communities exposed to protracted crises.
 Australian core contributions to multilateral organisations have also enabled humanitarian programming in Africa by our multilateral partners, including the World Food Program, the International Committee of the Red Cross, the Office of the United Nations High Commissioner for Refugees, and the UN Office for the Coordination of Humanitarian Affairs.

 More information on DFAT’s humanitarian assistance

 Australian volunteers achieve tangible results in developing countries, help to increase knowledge of Australia, build personal ties between communities, promote cross-cultural understanding and contribute to public diplomacy.